 Test data security defenses across networks, applications, and endpoints

 Verify the extent, potential impact, and risk level of vulnerabilities

-Get easy-to-understand risk reports with remediation recommendations
+Get easy-to-understand risk reports with recommendations for remediation

 What's involved in Ethical Hacking?

-Cybercriminals (“black hat” hackers) use a variety of methods and tools to regularly test the cyber defenses of companies, both large and small, for weak entry points to deploy their attack.
+Cybercriminals (“black hat” hackers) use a variety of methods and tools regularly to test the cyber defenses of companies, both large and small, for weak entry points to deploy their attacks.
 Certified Ethical Hackers use similar techniques in a safe and controlled manner, doing no harm to your IT infrastructure or data.
 Ethical Hacking, or Penetration Testing, results in a detailed report on what vulnerabilities were discovered across your business, and how you can quickly fix any high-risk security gaps.